Centrifugal compressor: Maximum flow line versus choke

-Choke occurs under one of 2 conditions.
-Typically for high speed equipment, as flow increases the velocity of the flow can approach sonic speed somewhere within the compressor stage.
+Choke occurs under one of two conditions.
+Typically for high-speed equipment, as flow increases, the velocity of the flow can approach sonic speed somewhere within the compressor stage.
 This location may occur at the impeller inlet "throat" or at the vaned diffuser inlet "throat".
-In contrast, for lower speed equipment, as flows increase, losses increase such that the pressure ratio eventually drops to 1:1.
+In contrast, for lower-speed equipment, as flows increase, losses increase such that the pressure ratio eventually drops to 1:1.
 In this case, the occurrence of choke is unlikely.

-The speed-lines of gas turbine centrifugal compressors typically exhibit choke.
+The speed-lines of gas-turbine centrifugal compressors typically exhibit choke.
 This is a situation where the pressure ratio of a speed line drops rapidly (vertically) with little or no change in flow.
-In most cases the reason for this is that close to Mach 1 velocities have been reached somewhere within the impeller and/or diffuser generating a rapid increase in losses.
-Higher pressure ratio turbocharger centrifugal compressors exhibit this same phenomenon.
-Real choke phenomena is a function of compressibility as measured by the local Mach number within an area restriction within the centrifugal pressure stage.
+In most cases the reason for this is that close-to-Mach-1 velocities have been reached somewhere within the impeller or diffuser, generating a rapid increase in losses.
+Higher-pressure-ratio turbocharger centrifugal compressors exhibit this same phenomenon.
+Real choke phenomena are a function of compressibility as measured by the local Mach number within an area restriction within the centrifugal pressure stage.

-The maximum flow line, shown in Figure 5.2, is the curve that passes through the highest flow points of each speed line.
-Upon inspection it may be noticed that each of these points has been taken near 56% efficiency.
+The maximum flow line, shown in Figure 5.2, is the curve that passes through the highest-flow points of each speed line.
+Upon inspection, it may be noticed that each of these points has been taken near 56% efficiency.
 Selecting a low efficiency (<60%) is the most common practice used to terminate compressor performance maps at high flows.
 Another factor that is used to establish the maximum flow line is a pressure ratio near or equal to 1.
 The 50% speed line may be considered an example of this.

 The shape of Figure 5.2's speed-lines provides a good example of why it is inappropriate to use the term choke in association with a maximum flow of all centrifugal compressor speed-lines.
-In summary; most industrial and commercial centrifugal compressors are selected or designed to operate at or near their highest efficiencies and to avoid operation at low efficiencies.
-For this reason there is seldom a reason to illustrate centrifugal compressor performance below 60% efficiency.
+In summary, most industrial and commercial centrifugal compressors are selected or designed to operate at or near their highest efficiencies and to avoid operation at low efficiencies.
+For this reason, there is seldom a reason to illustrate centrifugal compressor performance below 60% efficiency.

 Many industrial and commercial multistage compressor performance maps exhibits this same vertical characteristic for a different reason related to what is known as stage stacking.